tyrevering/data-engineering-project/README.md

 ## Dashboard
  - [Final Dashboard](dashboard/grocery_data_engineering_dashboard.pdf)
- - I have since shut down the VM, Storage, and BigQuery, so the interactive portion of the dashboard is unavalable
+ - I have since shut down the VM, Storage, and BigQuery, so the interactive portion of the dashboard is unavailable.